Table of Contents[Hide][Show]

 - Where to Find U.S. National Parks

 Kids who love exploring can earn Junior Ranger badges as they discover nature’s treasures in U.S. national parks.
 The parks love their youngest visitors and want to foster their natural curiosity by offering a free educational program for kids.
 The National Park Service’s Junior Ranger Program is a great opportunity to have fun while learning about nature and wildlife.
 And some of the badges can be completed at home.

 My kids and I enjoy spending summers exploring the national parks.
 Between hiking and climbing over rocks, my kids earn Junior Ranger badges.
 So many, my kids put their summer’s haul on a special Junior Ranger hat.
 When they walk into a visitor center, parents notice and the park rangers smile.
 When school starts back up in the fall, my kids remember information they learned over the summer about biology, natural history and geography.
 Here’s what you need to know for your kids to earn Junior Ranger badges.

 Who Are Junior Rangers?

-Over 250 National Park Service sites hand out free booklets specially designed for each park (a few parks charge $3 for the booklet, like Yellowstone National Park).
+More than 300 National Park Service sites hand out free booklets specially designed for that park (a few parks, including Yellowstone National Park, charge $3 for the booklet).